-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal -Scope of internal In-house Mr. Emmanuel B. De Corporate Internal Audit's role is to audit includes the Pano Audit, headed by provide an examination and Corporate Audit independent and evaluation of the Executive, reports objective assurance Company's risk functionally to the and consulting management, Audit Committee of services within the controls, and the Board of Company, designed processes.
-Directors to add value and
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Corporate Internal -Scope of internal In-house Mr. Emmanuel B. De Corporate Internal Audit's role is to audit includes the Pano Audit, headed by provide an examination and Corporate Audit independent and evaluation of the Executive, reports objective assurance Company's risk functionally to the and consulting management, Audit and Risk services within the controls, and Management of the Company, designed processes.
+Board of Directors to add value and improve the Corporation's operations.

-improve the

-Corporation's

-operations.